Providing therapy for Evanston adolescents and adults.

 She is a member of PSYPACT and therefore can work with telehealth therapy clients who live in the following states: Alabama, Arizona, Colorado, Delaware, District of Columbia, Georgia, Kentucky, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, and Virginia.

-Dr. Michelle sees patients Mondays, Tuesdays, Wednesdays, and Thursdays.
+Dr. Gebhart sees patients Mondays, Tuesdays, Wednesdays, and Thursdays.